pulumi/pulumi/docs/design/formats.md

 Terraform.
 These are called metadata languages, or CocoLangs, and we call code written in them *programs*.

-In principle, there is no limit to the breadth of CocoLangs that Coconut can support -- and it is indeed extensible by 3rd parties -- although we do require that any CocoLang compiles down into NutPack.
+In principle, there is no limit to the breadth of CocoLangs that Coconut can support -- and it is indeed extensible by 3rd parties -- although we do require that any CocoLang compiles down into CocoPack.
 This is admittedly a bit more difficult for fully dynamically typed languages -- for example, it requires a real compiler to analyze and emit code statically -- although the task is certainly not impossible (as evidenced by CocoJS, CocoPy, and CocoRu support).